 Develop a system to route notes to the right product manager

-When you come across a note that your colleague should process, assign them as owner so it will show up in their personal inbox.
+When you come across a note that your colleague should process, assign them as owner so it will show up in their Assigned to me.
 You can claim notes for yourself in the same way.

 If a note needs to be reviewed by multiple teammates, when the original note owner finishes reviewing the note they can assign it to another to review and mark processed.